DO's and DON'Ts

 - Provide proof from your landlord or condominium board (if you rent or live in a condominium complex) that you are allowed to have companion animals.

 - Sign a contract that you will spay or neuter the dog unless you will be actively involved in showing him or her (which applies to show-quality dogs only).

 - Sign a contract stating that you will return the dog to the breeder should you be unable to keep the dog at any point in the dog's life.

-As a marketplace venue, PetPay’s role is to connect pet lovers (buyers) with dog breeders (sellers).
-As a buyer, when you place a deposit for a pet on PetPay, you enter into a transaction with an independent seller, facilitated by PetPay.
-Buyers and Sellers agree to abide and be bound in full to the transaction agreement which includes seller policies, seller health guarantee, in accordance with PetPay’s site-wide policies.
+As a marketing, sales and transaction management platform, PetPay’s role is to connect pet lovers (buyers) with dog breeders (sellers) to secure both parties in a sale.
+As a buyer, when you place a deposit or payment in full for a pet on PetPay, you enter into a transaction with PetPay and an independent seller.
+Buyers and Sellers agree to abide and be bound in full to the transaction agreement, health guarantee, in accordance with PetPay’s site-wide policies.

 A transaction is created when a buyer has completed the adoption checkout process on PetPay by making a payment.
 Buyer must agree to the terms of the sale then submit payment.
 Sellers are given ample time to review the proposed sale and cancel or void the transaction.
 Both the buyer and the seller are sent an email from PetPay about the sale with a receipt record in their PetPay account.
 A transaction is considered complete after the buyer and seller agree to terms, all final invoices are paid in full by the buyer and the seller has shipped the pet to the buyer or the buyer has picked up the pet in person.
 Transaction fees are collected at the time of checkout and deducted from the payment prior to deposit into Sellers account.